-Top 10 Best Round Storage Ottomans: Compare, Buy and Save
+Top 10 Best Round Storage Ottomans: Compare, Buy & Save

 Storage ottomans offer the full trifecta in the furniture world – they’re decorative, they’re functional as seating or a footrest, and they also offer storage.
 Round storage ottomans offer a unique twist on the storage ottoman, as they are circular (duh) instead of square or rectangular.
 A round storage ottoman looks a little more luxurious than other storage ottomans, especially if it’s tufted, and it can also save on space.
 If you don’t need to save on space and are looking for a large storage ottoman, you can find our round-up here.

 Size is the biggest thing to look out for when searching for a round storage ottoman, as you want to make sure it fits well with your furniture.
-If you have a more formal set up, a linen, tufted ottoman will help complete the look of your room.
-If you want something more casual, a leather or flat surface ottoman is the way to go.
+If you have a larger, more open space, bigger is better when it comes to ottomans.
+For those who have less space but still need a footrest or extra storage space, a smaller ottoman is the way to go.
+If you have a more formal furniture set up, a linen, tufted ottoman will help complete the look of your room.
+If you want something more casual, a leather or flat surface ottoman is your best option.

-Read on for our breakdown of the best round storage ottomans.
+Read on for our breakdown of the best round storage ottomans, listed by type of ottoman.

 1. Best Velvet Round Storage Ottoman: Kinfine Velvet Round Storage Ottoman